dfinity/llm/README.md

 This repo contains libraries and examples of how to use the [LLM canister](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=w36hm-eqaaa-aaaal-qr76a-cai) on the IC.

-For more context about the LLM canister and its architecture, see the [forum announcement post](https://forum.dfinity.org/t/introducing-the-llm-canister-deploy-ai-agents-with-a-few-lines-of-code/41424).

 ## Libraries

 The following libraries can be used to build AI agents on the Internet Computer with a few lines of code.